 - At Rent a Knee Walker, we've heard thousands of success stories from our costumers.
 A lot of them see it as a welcome addition to their recovery—many often praising them as lifesavers—as opposed to an unnecessary evil of using crutches.
 By design, knee walkers are built for comfort.

 But every once in awhile, we get complaints from customers regarding discomfort they feel when using knee scooters.
+Often, their knee hurts from using the knee scooter.
 Almost always, making simple adjustments resolves the issue.

 How to make your knee scooter more comfortable

 In this article, we will cover these 7 fixes:

 All knee walkers perform great indoors, but not all of them excel at prolonged outdoor use.
 Wheels play a big roll in comfort.
 When you use a standard knee scooter indoors, you are riding over smooth and leveled surfaces.
 These models are equipped with solid tires, which, for example, are used in rough concrete, will make for a bumpy ride.

 All the vibrations caused by the cracks, raised bumps, any rocks and debris will travel through the solid tires to the rest of the knee walker.

 On the other hand, an all-terrain model like the Orthomate will have bigger air-filled rubber tires.
 These have the advantage of absorbing all the shock from rough outdoor surfaces.

 The issue with using an all-terrain scooter indoors is the increased friction when making turns.
 This is because the rubber wheels don't glide as well on surfaces like laminate flooring or tiles.
 They also tend to leave scuff marks on hardwood or tile floors.